catamphetamine/web-browser-tab/README.md

 * The user minimizes the web browser window.
 * The user puts the web browser application into background.
-* The tab looses focus.
+* The tab loses focus.
 * The user refreshes the tab.
 * The user switches to some other tab.
 * The user switches to some other application.